Super Easy Passion Fruit Butter Recipe

 IMG_3755 (002)

-1. Sprouts
+Sprouts

 These things are fascinating, so even if the kids don’t get a buzz out of sprouting seeds, you sure will!

 You can buy sprouting seeds at the health food shop for a couple of dollars a packet.
 Pop them in your glass jar with some water and let them sit for an hour or so.
 Then drain off the water (through you cloth) and pop them in a nice dark humid spot and they will start to sprout within 24hrs.
 Rinse the seeds with water once a day until they are ready to eat.
-My favorite are mung bean sprouts but there are lots of different sprouting seeds to choose from.
+My favourite plants are mung bean sprouts but there are lots of different sprouting seeds to choose from.
 Enjoy!!!

 In the Kitchen – Candy Mandis